-The Endoscopy Reporting System project is deploying ICT support systems in endoscopy services in order to streamline the production of diagnostic reports and ensure an efficient system for communication and storage of, and access to, reports and their associated endoscopy images.
-The system supports improved service quality and standardised records, while facilitating clinical audit, quality reviews and required accreditation standards.
-To-date these systems have been deployed in 22 hospitals and the rollout process is continuing.
+The Endoscopy Reporting System project has deployed an IT system in endoscopy departments in order to streamline the production of diagnostic reports and ensure an efficient system for communication and storage of, and access to, reports and their associated endoscopy images.

 Track & Trace